-- 29 Sept 2 Oct: Meteosat-9 PMA safe-mode resulted in a ~72-hour outage of met. products (see slide 8) - Note: The availability of MPE products is measured and charted separately (see slide 14).
+NOTE: The availability of MPE products is measured and charted separately (see slide 14).

 Meteosat Services \rightarrow MPE Products for 0°, RSS and IODC

 Multi-sensor Precipitation Estimate (MPE) products are derived from infrared data present in Meteosat 0°, RSS and IODC imagery, and passive microwave imager measurements from the US DoD's DMSP satellites.
 MPE products are used for nowcasting and short-term forecasting, especially useful for regions for which there is no rainfall radar data, such as in Africa and Asia.